 It’s also time to:

-- Move shrubs, perennials, ground covers, vines, ornamental grasses.
+- Move shrubs, perennials, ground covers, vines, and ornamental grasses

 Planting Winter Annuals

-A visit to most nurseries this time of year will wow you with eye-popping spreads of colorful annuals including pansies, snapdragons, alyssum, lobelia, stock, and petunias.
+A visit to most nurseries this time of year will wow you with eye-popping spreads of colorful annuals including snapdragons, alyssum, lobelia, stock, petunias, and, of course pansies, the most cold-hardy winter annual of all.

-According to Marylee Pangman, Tucson’s leading authority on potted plants and author of Getting Potted in the Desert, winter annuals should be planted once the nighttime lows are consistently in the mid-fifties, which should occur sometime this month.
+According to Marylee Pangman, Tucson’s leading authority on potted plants and author of Getting Potted in the Desert, winter annuals should be planted once the nighttime lows are consistently in the mid-fifties.
 She’s found that waiting for cool nights will help ensure your annuals are robust and beautiful.
+If you didn’t plant your winter annuals in October, plant them this month.

 Watering New Plants